pycharming/lantern_aws/README.md

 ###### Reinstalling lantern

 To reinstall lantern in the proxies after a new client version has been released, just uninstall the old package through `apt-get` and then run `state.highstate` to re-apply the configuration scripts.
 This takes care of restarting the lantern service too.  `bin/reinstall_lantern.bash` (which see) does this.

+###### Regenerating flashlight/genconfig/fallback.json

+Whenever you launch or kill fallback proxies, you should update the list of chained servers in the configuration that gets pushed to Lantern clients.
+This list lives in flashlight/genconfig/fallbacks.json.
+To update it run

+    bin/ssh_cloudmaster.py regenerate-fallbacks-list > <flashlight-root>/genconfig/fallback.json

+Where `<flashlight-root>` is where your checkout of the flashlight project lives (at the time of this writing, you may want to actually update the flashlight checkout within the `flashlight-build` project instead.

 ## Troubleshooting